hielfx/faceit-user-microservice/README.md

 make test
 ```

-*NOTE: Docker is necessary to run the repository tests, because it will start a new mongodb docker container*
+*NOTE: Docker is necessary to run the repository tests, because it will start a new mongodb docker container for the mongodb repository testing*

 For the test coverage, run the following command: